Simon-Martens/go-send/README.md

 **Server compromise**

-Files are stored encrypted, the required keys for decryption are stored browser-side.
+Files are stored encrypted, the required links for decryption are generated and stored browser-side.

 **Network interception**

-Files are client-side encrypted and decrypted, use HTTPS/TLS
+Files are client-side encrypted and decrypted, please use TLS behind a reverse proxy.

 **Client-side attacks**

-Partly out of scope, partly this probably most needs an audit
+Partly out of scope, partly this probably most needs an audit, since we have 3 moderate and 7 low vulnerablities still reported by `npm`

 ### Authentication Flow